nim-lang/Nim/doc/manual_experimental.rst

   ``v`` is a mutable view).
 - If ``v`` is ``result`` then ``b`` has to be a location derived from the first formal parameter.
+- A view cannot be used for a read or a write access before it was assigned to.